-Borland/DevCo/CodeGear/Embarcadro Drivers
+Borland/DevCo/CodeGear/Embarcadero Drivers

-Rubicon comes with three sets of native drivers that support TTable, TQuery, and BDE access to tables.
-For each of these, there is a driver for the Text and a driver for the Words.
-The naming convention for the drivers is TCustomTextXxxxLink and TrbCustomWordsXxxx-Link, where Xxxx is Table, Query, or BDE.
+Rubicon comes with native drivers for IBExpress, dbExpress, ADO and BDE access to tables.
+For each of these, there is a driver for the Text and a driver for the Words index.
+The naming convention for the drivers is TCustomTextXxxxLink and TrbCustomWordsXxxx-Link, where Xxxx is Table, Query, etc.

 The TTable based drivers are best suited for local tables, while the TQuery based drivers are geared for SQL compliant databases.
-The BDE driver may be used with Paradox and dBase tables and provides some features specific to these table types.